Laravel-Backpack/docs/3.5/introduction.md

 Backpack has never had a critical vulnerability/hack.
 But there _have_ been important security updates for dependencies (including Laravel).
 Please [login with Github](/auth/github) or  [subscribe to our monthly newsletter](https://backpackforlaravel.com/newsletter), so we can reach you in case anything bad happens.
 No spam, no marketing emails, we promise.
 We only send one email per month, with Backpack updates.

+<a name="maintenance"></a>
+### Maintenance

+Backpack 3.5 is the current version, and is being actively maintained by Backpack's creator, [Cristian Tabacitu](http://tabacitu.ro), with the help of a wonderful community of Backpack veterans.
+[See all contributors](https://github.com/Laravel-Backpack/CRUD/graphs/contributors).

 <a name="license"></a>
 ### License